 The AGM provides an opportunity for the Board to communicate with shareholders through the Chair's address and the CEO's presentation.
 Shareholders are given the opportunity, through the Chair, to ask general questions of the Board.
-Shareholders who are unable to attend the meeting in person may submit written questions together with their proxy form, to be addressed in the Chair's address, the CEO's presentation or put to the meeting by the Chair.
-For the 2022 AGM, the company used technology to conduct a hybrid AGM, which included the ability for shareholders to ask questions in person or via the online Q&A in the meeting portal.
+Shareholders who are unable to attend the meeting in person may submit written questions together with their proxy form to be addressed in the Chair's address, the CEO's presentation, or put to the meeting by the Chair.
+In 2023, the company hosted a hybrid AGM, which allowed shareholders to ask questions in person or through a Q&A function in the virtual meeting portal.
 The external auditor attends each AGM and is available to answer questions shareholders may have in relation to the Auditor's Report and the conduct of the audit.